ccsCarolSerrao/kart-racing/README.md

 ```
     yarn
 ```
+5) Configure your .env file
-5) Start server:
+6) Start server:
 ```
     yarn start-server
 ```
-6) Have a lot of fun!
+7) Have a lot of fun!